The designs process

 What happens after my application is received?

-Once the Intellectual Property Office has received your application it will be examined for registrability.
+Once the Intellectual Property Office has received your application it will be examined.

-If your design is registrable a Certificate of Registration will be sent to you and a notice will be published in the IPONZ Designs Journal to say that your design has been registered.
+If your design is registrable at first examination a Certificate of Registration will be sent to you and a notice will be published in the IPONZ Designs Journal to say that your design has been registered.

-If your application is not considered registrable, you will receive an Examination Report outlining the reasons we cannot register your design.
-You may need to meet certain conditions before your application can be registered.
-You will have 12 months (extendable by up to three months) to meet these conditions or convince the Office that your design can be registered.
+If your application is not considered a registrable design application at first examination, you will receive an Examination Report outlining the reasons we cannot register your design and amendments/documents required to meet the conditions of registration.
+You will have 12 months (extendable by up to three months) to file required documents and meet the conditions of registrability.

-If matters cannot be resolved in this way, you have the right to request a hearing.
+If matters related to registrability cannot be resolved in this way, you have the right to request a hearing.
 If you request a formal hearing, you will be required to pay a Hearing Fee, at the time you make the request.

 An Assistant Commissioner will then consider the case and issue a written decision, including any order as to payment of costs for example legal costs and disbursements.
-For more information please see our practice guidelines on Cost Awards in Proceedings before the Commissioner.
+Read more in our practice guidelines on Cost Awards in Proceedings before the Commissioner.

 Can my design be cancelled after it is granted?